Doug's Mountain Journal

 A Chronicle of Natural History on San Bruno Mountain

 Doug Allshouse has been writing his seasonal Mountain Journal for many years.
 It appears in the quarterly newsletters of the Yerba Buena Chapter of the California Native Plant Society (CNPS).
 We are very pleased to share his seasonal reflections on the natural history of the Mountain.
-Together with David Nelson, he is writing "The Natural History of San Bruno Mountain", a long-needed and detailed natural history of the Mountain.
+Together with David Nelson, he is writing "The Natural History of the San Bruno Mountains", a long-needed and detailed natural history of the Mountain.
 The book will be published by the California Native Plant Society.

 It was a dark and stormy night.
 Come to think of it, there were many dark and stormy nights in late winter and early spring.
 Last year’s slightly above-average rainfall was followed by a surprisingly wet year.
 My rain gauge, located just a half mile from the park’s rain gauge, has recorded 35.85 inches of precipitation, a whopping 11-inch gain over last year!
 What this created was eroded roads and sloppy trails, over a dozen downed trees (mostly cypress) and a huge sinkhole from a broken pipe carrying Colma Creek’s waters under the Old Guadalupe Trail.
 Another telltale sign of unfettered river flows was a muddy-brown streak flowing out of the Golden Gate and down the San Mateo County coast; sediment from the Sacramento and San Joaquin river systems washing through the Delta and Bay.

 What the extra rain meant were showy displays of annuals like common owl’s clover, goldfields, johnnie tuck owl’s clover and clarkia.
 And yes, weeds like wild oats, rattlesnake grass, oxalis and Italian thistle are doing well, but then, it seems like they do well every year.